stackoraAI/fc-kernels/README.md

    ```
    The built kernels will be placed in `builds/vmlinux-<version>/vmlinux.bin`.

+## Development Workflow
+  - On every push, GitHub Actions will automatically build the kernels and save it as an artifact.

 ## License

 This project is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.